jocelync-invisible/icu-length-of-stay-prediction/README.md

 # Bayesian ML Project
 Team: Hidden-Layer-Heroes

-## Overview/ problem statemnt (1min)
-(explain why los   and infectionss, inocation(litureature review shows most people focusing on using diagonosis data) This project focuses on predicting Length of Stay (LOS) in the ICU using MIMIC-III and MIMIC-IV datasets, with a focus on infections and demographics.
-Infections, identified through microbiology cultures, are potentially important factors influencing ICU stay duration, although their exact impact on LOS is still being explored.

-In addition to microbiology data, demographic factors such as age, gender, marital status, and insurance type are considered, as they may also play a role in predicting ICU outcomes.

-By applying Bayesian modeling, we aim to integrate both microbiology culture and demographic data, accounting for uncertainty in the results.
-This approach will help refine predictions of ICU LOS, supporting healthcare professionals in making more informed decisions about resource allocation and patient care.
+## Overview & Problem Statement

+The aim of this project is to develop a model that utilizes Bayesian methods to predict a patient's length of stay (los) in the Intensive Care Unit (ICU) using de-identified public in-patient datasets, MIMIC-III and MIMIC-IV.
+Current literature has explored the application of Bayesian methods for predicting various outcomes related to disease severity and ICU stays.
+However, most studies have focused on specific diagnoses.
+Therefore, in this project, we aim to investigate the effect of infection-causing bacteria on a patient’s LOS in the ICU.

+Bayesian modeling is particularly well-suited for investigating this problem as Bayesian methods are most effective when uncertainty is high and prior data can help refine future outcomes.
+By applying different Bayesian approaches that account for uncertainty, we aim to utilize and incorporate microbiological culture data and patient demographics to refine ICU LOS predictions.
+This, in turn, can aid clinicians develop more targeted and personalized treatment plans for patients with serious and/or multiple infections, given that the precise impact of specific bacteria on LOS is not yet well understood.

 ## Dataset

-In this project, we gather information from the MIMIC-III and MIMIC-IV demo datasets.
-MIMIC is a database comprising deidentified health-related data with patients who stayed in critical care units of the Beth Israel Deaconess Medical Center.
-MIMIC III contains data between 2001 and 2012, while MIMIC IV contains data for anchor age group 2011-2013 or 2014-2016.
+Data for this project was obtained from the MIMIC-III and MIMIC-IV demo datasets.
+MIMIC is a database comprising de-identified patient data from critical care units at Beth Israel Deaconess Medical Center.
+MIMIC-III includes data from 2001 to 2012, while MIMIC-IV contains data for patients admitted between 2011 and 2016.
 Both datasets consist of over 26 tables.
-The demo datasets used for this project contain records for 100 patients from each MIMIC-III and MIMIC-IV, that are selected randomly.
+The demo datasets used in this project contain records for 100 patients from each of MIMIC-III and MIMIC-IV, randomly selected from the full dataset.

 MIMIC-III: https://physionet.org/content/mimic-iii-clinical-database/1.4/

 MIMIC-IV: https://physionet.org/content/mimic-iv/1.0/

+This project aims to predict LOS in the ICU using the MIMIC-III and MIMIC-IV datasets, with a focus on infections and demographics.
+Therefore, both the ICU dataset and hospital dataset were obtained and utilized in this project.
+Microbiology data, which includes information on patient cultures, test results, and the names of infection-causing organisms was used.
+Since factors beyond bacterial infections can affect LOS, demographic variables such as age, gender, marital status, and insurance type were also considered.

 ## EDA(2.5mins)